apache/sling-site/src/main/jbake/content/documentation/bundles/org-apache-sling-junit-bundles.md

 - org.junit.vintage:junit-vintage-engine

 <div class="note">
 Note: the JUnit Vintage engine is only required if JUnit 4 and JUnit 5 tests should be executed side-by-side.
 For plain JUnit 4 support _only_ the Apache Sling JUnit Core bundle needs to be installed.
-For plain Jupiter (or JUnit 5) tests, see [JUnit Jupiter](#bundles-for-the-junit-jupiter-engine-junit-5).
+For plain Jupiter (or JUnit 5) tests, see <a href="#bundles-for-the-junit-jupiter-engine-junit-5">JUnit Jupiter</a>.
 </div>

 ### The TeleporterRule